8 Symptoms of Pneumonia that You Shouldn't Ignore

 Some people suffering from this disease can experience constant joint pain due to the little amount of oxygen flowing through the body.

-When it comes to pneumonia, the prognosis can vary depending on a number of different factors.
-Age, the underlying pathogen, the reaction of the immune system, and the type of treatment will all determine how the condition progresses.
+When it comes to pneumonia, the prognosis can vary depending on a number of different factors; age, the underlying illness, the reaction of the immune system, and the type of treatment will all determine how the condition progresses.

 However, in the majority of cases, those suffering from pneumonia should start to recover within two weeks, if they respond well to treatment.
 Pneumonia can be more serious when it involves older patients, or those suffering from cardiac or pulmonary problems.